vatesfr/xen-orchestra/@xen-orchestra/vmware-explorer/vectura/docs/explanation/security-model.md

   dump or kept in a test fixture.
 The types that hold them print a placeholder, and a test checks that they do.
 The transcript shows the ticket as `<ticket>`.
-- The `.deb` and the binary carry no credential and no configuration.
+- The binary carries no credential and no configuration.

 A transcript or a bug report can therefore be shared as it is.